xipasduarte/satis/README.md

 This is my implementation of a private Satis Composer repository.
 It allows me to access all my private packages without having to reference too many Git repositories or buying something way too expensive for personal things ;)

+*Note:* You should not use a custom domain for your satis on GitHub Pages, as this will make the HTTPS option unavailable.
+Composer's latest version require repositories to be safe (which is a good thing) and you shouldn't go out of your way to make it any different.
+If you want a custom domain just deploy somewhere else.

 ## How does it work?

 Simple, actually.
 There are 3 parts to it: